Gurudas1995/devops-interview-questions/Jenkins/Questions.md

-1. ### How do you design a scalable Kenkins architecture for 100+ microservices?
+1. ### How do you design a scalable Jenkins architecture for 100+ microservices?
  - #### High-Level Architecture (What)
    I would implement a Jenkins on Kubernetes architecture using a Master-Agent model. the core philosophy is to treat the master as a lightweight coordinator and ephemeral containerized agents for the actual build workload.
     - Jenkins Controller (Master): Deployed on Kubernetes, utilizing a persistent volume like EBS for `/var/jenkins_home`.